Volcanic Bird Enemy and the Voiced Concern

-Volcanic Bird Enemy and the Voiced Concern is the third studio album by American musician Travis Miller, under the stage name Lil Ugly Mane.
+Volcanic Bird Enemy and the Voiced Concern is the third studio album by American musician and rapper Lil Ugly Mane.
 It was self-released via Bandcamp, along with cassette releases on October 12, 2021.

-After its release, Volcanic Bird Enemy and the Voiced Concern gathered positive reviews from Sputnik Music and Stereogum.
+Volcanic Bird Enemy and the Voiced Concern is generally seen as Miller's most experimental, diverse and eccentric album to date.
+The record gathered positive reviews from publications including Sputnikmusic and Stereogum.